-Even if you manage just a handful or two servers, Puppet can already help you to save loads of time and ensures all your systems run in the desired state.
+Even if you manage just a handful or two of servers, Puppet can already help you to save loads of time and ensures all your systems run in the desired state.

 Somehow, I could not find very many or good manuals on how to set up your own (basic) Puppet server on Debian, so I decided to write my own.